fwextensions/figma-await-ipc/README.md

 Any number of `call()/receive()` pairs can exist within a plugin.

-Note that if your code awaits a call to a name that has no receiver registered in the other thread, then execution will hang at that point.
+Note that if your code awaits a call to a name that has no receiver registered in the other thread, then it will be queued, and execution will hang at that point.
+The call will be connected if a receiver is later registered for that name.
+This is useful if one thread starts making calls before the other thread is fully initialized.

 ## API